brainhub/modsqr/README.md

 This project is helpful in _proving_ a [Simple Verifiable Delay Functions](https://eprint.iacr.org/2018/627) value and brute-force unlocking of a secret value.

-Because squaring is the main operation in modulo exponentiation, the code in this project is a good timing tool for modulo exponentiation operations, such as RSA decryption or encryption, DH modulo prime number, and many more complex protocols that perform exponentiation modulo large integer.
+Because squaring is the main operation in modulo exponentiation, the code in this project is a good benchmarking tool to time modulo exponentiation operations, such as RSA decryption or encryption, DH in the modulo prime number field, and many more complex protocols that perform exponentiations modulo a large integer.

 ## Building

-After cloning the project and changing directory into the location of this [README](README.md):
+After cloning the project and changing the directory into the location of this [README](README.md), run:
 ```
 make
 ```